top of page

 Snaggy and crosswind - up 45 degrees off to the right (north) is common.
 This is where you put all that kiting practice to use.
 You did do all that kiting practice, right?
 The good news is the afternoon wind off the lake is pretty laminar, and launching isn't that bad once you get your wing stable in the air.

 This area is damaged from fire, beetle kill, and dead-tree logging.
-The ground is a mess and there's not an obvious trail to launch.
+The ground is a mess and there's only a faint trail to launch.
 Look for the relatively cleared area that might have some streamers on the nearby trees.
-There is a second small technical launch to the north but is only recommended once you know the area.

 Landing